tatiananantes/skills-workshops/object_oriented_programming/game_of_life_4_rules/README.md

 We'll do this session four times this week.
 The goals are:

-* Practicing object oriented design and implementation.
+* Practising object oriented design and implementation.

-* Practicing TDDing in short development loops.
+* Practising TDDing in short development loops.

-* Practicing using the 4 rules of simple design to write high quality code.
+* Practising using the 4 rules of simple design to write high quality code.

 * Iterating on designing a solution to a problem without having to live with past decisions.